 - Research assistance

-- Teaching books, materials and equipment purchases (such purchases although used by the staff member while employed remain the property of the College)
+- Books, journals, law reports, materials and IT equipment purchases (such purchases, although used by the staff member while employed, remain the property of the College)

-- Administrative assistance for preparation of student materials, grant applications, conference and seminar organisation, filing, web posting, photocopying
+- Administrative assistance for the preparation of student materials, grant applications, conference and seminar organisation, filing, web posting and photocopying

 - Other related expenses as determined by the delegate

-Advice on the types of allowable expenditure is available from the Deputy Dean, College General Manager, Director of Legal Workshop and from the Finance Unit.
+Advice on the types of allowable expenditure is available from the Deputy Dean, College General Manager, Director of Legal Workshop and from the College Finance Team.